wzije/LiftForFun/README.md

 5. Designer friendly templates
 6. Wizard -- multi page input screens with full back-button support Security

-#####Sure?
+######Sure?
 Let's prove it.

 ###First build project using sbt (scratch)
+It's the simple build lift web

 #####1.
 Architecture must be like this
-So if the file or directory is not available, you must create manually.
+if the file or directory is not available, you must create manually.

 <pre>
     - project root directory